facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 Pin one on the flash IC can then be identified by a dot on the pin and usually also a marking on the PCB.

 ### **Utilising FLASHROM and a SOIC 8 clip to extract in-situ**

 Connect the SOIC-8 clip to the IC and your flash reading tool of choice making sure Pin 1 connects to Pin 1 on the IC.
 If you have connected the clip correctly the LED’s on the PCB should light up, as mentioned before this indicated the board has powered up.
 As power is being supplied by the extraction tool you need to make sure any hard drives remain disconnected.
 It may take a few attempts to get the clip to sit correctly and it may need to be held in place for the duration of the extraction
 If you are utilising Flashrom to perform the extraction it will likely require SUDO access to operate correctly.

 ## Common issues

 - SOIC 8 clip not seated - The most common issue, I reccomend filing down the nose of the clip to make it sit better.

   - Monitor the onboard LED's on the PCB, if they dim or go out you have probably slipped with the clip.
 Flashrom will not usually identify this and you will need to start the process again.
     - Also if you are using the Ch341A programmer and this happens it can cause it to get "stuck".
 You will notice the green data light remain on even when the IC clip is disconnected.
 You will need to momentarily unplug the device and plug it in again to get it working properly again.
-- Insuficcent power, sometimes you need to power the device on via its own power supply, if this is the case you need to be doubly sure you have your connetions correct.
+- Insufficient power, sometimes you need to power the device on via its own power supply, if this is the case you need to be doubly sure you have your connections correct.
 - Unable to communicate with the flash IC, this can be caused by.
   - The programmer is unable to communicate with the IC while the CPU is running.
 This will require the SPI lines to be cut or the IC removed.
     - unidentified or incompatible IC, the IC may not be compatible with FLashrom, in this case try another tool.
 - Flashrom will not often identify a break in connection which has interrupted the download.
 If it appears stuck or is taking more than a couple of minutes with the Pi it may be worth cancelling the process and running it again.

 To simplify testing the connection run Flashrom with the watch command and it will check every 2 seconds for a connection and identify the IC.